We are celebrating 25 years of Hospice here at St. Bernards!

 St. Bernards Home Healthcare provides skilled and non-skilled services on an intermittent and hourly basis to patients in their homes.
 This care will promote, maintain, or restore health and/or maximize a patient's level of independence while minimizing the effects of disability and illness.
 Home Health is a cost-effective, quality driven alternative to institutionalized care.
 Services include skilled nursing, personal care, physical, occupational and speech therapy, and social services.
 These services are offered 24 hours a day, seven days a week within a fifty-mile radius of St. Bernards.
 For more information, please call 1 (855) 207-7400.

 This unique meal delivery service was created for those who need assistance with meals in their homes.
 It is designed to supplement a recipient's regular meals deliciously and conveniently with delivery right to the door or freezer once a week.
 All meals are prepared under U.S.D.A. inspection and are planned to meet or exceed the Recommended Dietary Allowance of calories, vitamins and minerals.
 Meals are available in a two-meal pack or a five-meal pack.
 For more information, please call (870) 207-7620 or call toll free (855) 207-7620.

 Hospice is a special way of caring for terminally ill individuals.
 The team that delivers Hospice care consists of family, a nurse, the patient's physician, a social worker, a hospice aide, volunteers and clergy.
-Together, they enable the patient to receive care alternatives which nurture human dignity and truly provide Christ-like care.
-We serve Craighead, Clay, Greene, Lawrence, Poinsett, Cross and parts of Mississippi, Jackson and Randolph counties.
+Together, the hospice team enables the patient to receive care alternatives which nurture human dignity and truly provide Christ-like care.
+Our Hospice care serves Craighead, Clay, Greene, Lawrence, Poinsett, Cross and parts of Mississippi, Jackson and Randolph counties.
 For more information, please call (870) 207-7655.